An analytic version of the Langlands correspondence for complex curves: Introduction

 The algebra $\mcA$ has a natural anti-linear involution.
 Let $\mcA_{\mathbb R} \subset \mcA$ be the ${\mathbb R}$-subalgebra of invariants of this involution.
 In this paper we propose an interpretation of $\mcA_{\mathbb R}$ as a commuting family of unbounded essentially self-adjoint operators on a Hilbert space $\mcH =L^2(\Bun_G)$.

-Recall that there is an open dense substack $\Bunc_G \subset \Bun_G$ of those stable $G$-bundles whose group of automorphisms is equal to the center $Z(G)$ of $G$.
-The stack $\Bunc_G$ is equal to the quotient of a smooth algebraic variety by the trivial action of $Z(G)$.
-In what follows, slightly abusing notation, we will use the same notation $\Bunc_G$ for this algebraic variety.
+Recall that if the genus of $X$ is greater than 1, then there is an open dense substack $\Bunc_G \subset \Bun_G$ of those stable $G$-bundles whose group of automorphisms is equal to the center $Z(G)$ of $G$.
+The stack $\Bunc_G$ is a $Z(G)$-gerbe over a smooth algebraic variety.
+In what follows, slightly abusing notation, we will use the same notation $\Bunc_G$ for this algebraic variety and the corresponding smooth complex manifold.